jeremiahjp/Weather-Bot/README.md

 ### Requirements

 Requirements:
-	NodeJS, DiscordJS, dark-sky, Youtube API access, axios.
+	NodeJS, DiscordJS, dark-sky, Google Geo API, axios.

-The API keys for dark-sky, Youtube and discord can be hard coded, if you want.
+The API keys for dark-sky, Geo and discord can be hard coded, if you want.
 I recommend them being in a separate file.

 ### Roadmap